sebkirche/smime_send/README.md

-    --root|-r root-ca               - optional, to avoid validation problems use the cert authority signer bundle --cipher|-C recipent-cert       - encrypt the mail with the given cert (optional) you can use instead the alternative way with the ':certificate' after recipients --version|-V                    - display the version and quit --debug|-d                      - debug = be very verbose
+    --root|-r root-ca               - optional, to avoid validation problems use the cert authority signer bundle --cipher|-C recipent-cert       - encrypt the mail with the given cert (optional) you can use instead the alternative way with the ':certificate' after recipients --quiet|-q                      - quiet = do not print progression messages --version|-V                    - display the version and quit --debug|-d                      - debug = be very verbose